Praveenabi/CP-Progress-2025/12weekplan.md

 ---

-## Progress Tracking
-- **GitHub Repository**: Use the `Codeforces-MAANG-Prep` repository to track daily progress, solutions, and reflections.
-- **Weekly Summaries**: Write a summary each week in `docs/weekly_summaries/weekX_summary.md` to reflect on progress and adjust tactics.

----

-## Additional Notes
-- **Time Management**: Use a timer to strictly split theory (1–1.5 hours) and practice (1.5–2 hours) within 3 hours daily.
-- **Distractions**: Study in a quiet space with no interruptions.
-- **Consistency**: Stick to the daily schedule and weekly goals to ensure steady progress.
-- **Resources**: Leverage GeeksforGeeks for theory, Codeforces editorials for contest insights, and LeetCode solutions for self-correction.

----

-**Stay disciplined, track your progress daily, and adjust as needed.
-You’ve got this!**

 | Week | Focus Topics                 | Problems to Solve                | Contests              | Milestones                         |
 |------|------------------------------|----------------------------------|-----------------------|------------------------------------|
 | 1    | Arrays, Strings              | 20 easy (LeetCode, AtCoder)      | 1 AtCoder Beginner    | Understand basic data structures   |